AlexSTA1993/numerical_geolab/Numerical_Geolab/_build/html/_sources/docs/source/Viscoplasticity_Application_2.rst.txt

 .. py:method:: generalized_epsilon(v)

 | presents the derivatives of the vector components of the Testfunction according to the Voigt formulation.
 The notation used by the dolfin package indicates that Dx(v[i],j) is the derivative of the vector component (i) of the Testfunction (v), w.r.t. the spatial direction (j).
-The Testfunction is an object of the dolfin package available in the FeniCs documentation.
+The Testfunction is an object of the dolfin package available in the FEniCS documentation.
 The python function:

 .. py:method:: create_element(cell)

 | sets the desired element from the dolfin library of finite elements.
 Here a two dimensional (dim=2) linear (degree=1) VectorElement() is used.
-The VectorElement() class is documented in the dolfin finite element package of FeniCs.
+The VectorElement() class is documented in the dolfin finite element package of FEniCS.
 We note here that the VectorElelement() class indicates that the components of the function space for each vector component are the same.

 Boundary identification